Chapter 12

 While they were waiting for it to depart, Tiejo disappeared.
 He said he wanted to talk to some old dock rat friends of his.
 Meanwhile, Underground took a black t-mail bubble from his wagon's supply, disappeared himself, and called don Breakhead.

-"Jasp, where are you?
+The don answered with, "Jasp, where are you?
 You okay?"

+Breakhead grinned.
 "She's doin' pretty damn good.
 Practically runnin' your network, in your absence.
 She just sort of unofficially took charge when you left; something seems to have clicked in her head.
 I don't think she's even thought about it, nor has anyone said anything to her, or asked her what she's thinking.
 Mostly your people are humoring her, and finding humor in it all.
 But she's actually doin' a good job, way I see it.
 When you get back here and review her reports and such, you may just give her a promotion, make her your official second."

-"She deserves it, or with a bit more confidence and experience, will.
+"She deserves it, or with a bit more confidence and experience, she will.
 But everyone knows how I feel about her.
 Except her.
 They might think-"

 "But then, I really haven't had much of a chance to see any of them in action, except for the tail end of their involvement in that fight at the Apple-Spruce.
 Although one of them, Cameron Piper, is apparently a Protestant Sorreter, and a pretty damned good one, from what little I've seen.
 Well, a standard fireball, a little scrying, and incredible stamina and accuracy in translocating.
 I think they try to keep his status a secret from most people, but they didn't have much choice in letting me know.
-I felt I should tell you, don, but as a favor, please don't go spreading it around?"
+I felt I should tell you, don, but as a favor, please don't go spreading it around."

 "Of course, Jasp.
 I expect I'll inform capo Primus, but no one else.
 You have my word."